gramineproject/graphene/Documentation/manpages/gsc.rst

 .. option:: APPLICATION-ARGUMENTS

    Application arguments to be supplied to the application launching inside the Docker container and Graphene.
+Such arguments may only be provided when :option:`--insecure-args <gsc-build --insecure-args>` was specified during :command:`gsc build`.

-.. option:: OPTIONS
+.. option:: OPTION

    :command:`docker run` options.
 Common options include ``-it`` (interactive with terminal) or ``-d`` (detached).
 Please see